Revisiting the limits on dark matter annihilation cross-section and decay lifetime in light of electron and positron fluxes: Electron and Positron Excesses from DM Annihilation and decay

 \subsection{Background fluxes of electron and positron}

 The electron or positrons in our Galaxy are not only produced by DM annihilation or decay but also by the scattering of cosmic-ray protons with the interstellar medium~\cite{Moskalenko:1997gh}.
 Thus, the electron or positrons produced from the later sources can act as the background for the electron or positrons produced from the annihilation or decay of DM.
-The background fluxes~\cite{Moskalenko:1997gh} of primary and secondary electrons and secondary positrons can be parameterized as~\cite{Baltz:1998xv} { } where the dimensionless parameter $\epsilon=E$/(1 GeV).
+The background fluxes~\cite{Moskalenko:1997gh} of primary and secondary electrons and secondary positrons can be parameterized as~\cite{Baltz:1998xv}

+where the dimensionless parameter $\epsilon=E$/(1 GeV).
 We have used these background fluxes for obtaining constraints with HAWC, GRAPES-3, CASA-MIA and H.E.S.S. data sets.
 For the CALET, AMS-02, and DAMPE datasets, we used the $e^+e^-$ background flux which is given in~\cite{CALET:2023emo}.